 The consumer has no way of knowing that in order to fit more cells into the same small space, as with other common sizes of supplements, the cells have to be extremely small.
 This is not an advantage.
 The smaller cells are weaker, and of the ones we know of, they are not strong enough to kill more threatening invaders than the larger ones do.
 Size matters.
-GLB18 is larger than most common friendly bacteria.
+GLB18, my digestive probiotic, is larger than most common friendly bacteria.

 What Are Humans Made Of?

 You are made up of 89% bacteria and only 11% human cells.
 The balance between good and bad bacteria rage in your body from birth to death.

 A healthy immune system is for the most part controlled by the balance of good bacteria and bad bacteria beginning inside the gut.

 The healthy balance is controlled by several factors:

 - Unhealthy lifestyle choices, such as alcohol and tobacco products

 When your good bacteria are out of balance, meaning that they are too low in numbers compared to pathogens that reside in the gut, the environment becomes ideal for pathogens to proliferate.
 This is one reason we succumb to illness and disease.